w3c/wai-evaluation-tools-list/content/index.md

 {% include css/styles.css %}
 </style>
 <div class="header-sup">
-    <p>This List of Courses provides information about courses, training, and certification on web accessibility from different providers.
-It is meant to help you make informed decisions to choose a resource.
-The page allows you to filter submissions to find ones that match your specific interest and need.
-If you wish to provide information about a course, training, or certification on web accessibility, please use the following button to add or update information about your resource.</p>
+    <p>Web accessibility evaluation tools are software programs or online services that help you determine if web content meets accessibility guidelines.
+This page provides a list of evaluation tools that you can filter to find ones that match your particular needs.
+To determine what kind of tool you need and how they are able to assist you, see <a href="http://www.w3.org/WAI/eval/selectingtools">Selecting Web Accessibility Evaluation Tools</a>.</p>
-    {% include_cached button.html type="link" label="Submit a course, training, or certification" class="more" href="submit-an-offer" %}
+    {% include_cached button.html type="link" label="Add your tool" class="more" href="submit-an-offer" %}
     <p><em>Please note that the list items are provider-submitted, not <abbr title="World Wide Web Consortium">W3C</abbr>-endorsed.
 See the full <a href="#disclaimer">disclaimer</a> for more information about provider-submitted content.
     </em></p>
 </div>